 Ofsted must hold schools accountable for teachers’ wellbeing to make a real difference to their excessive workload, government advisers have told TES.

-One suggested that teachers could help the inspectorate to make these judgements by providing anonymous reviews of schools when they moved jobs.
+One suggested that teachers could help Ofsted to make these judgements by providing anonymous reviews of schools when they moved jobs.

-On Saturday, the three government-appointed review groups on marking, data management, and planning and resources published their recommendations for reducing teacher workload (see box, opposite).
+On Saturday, the three government-appointed review groups on marking, data management, and planning and resources published their recommendations for reducing teacher workload.

 Their findings were accepted in full by ministers and given a cautious welcome by teaching unions.
 But members of the review groups have suggested that really tackling workload would require Ofsted to make a new judgement when it inspects schools.

 "One of the levers that I think would make this successful is to have teacher wellbeing as something schools are held accountable for," Mr Didau, a teaching consultant and blogger, added.

 "As a starting point, schools would have to account [to Ofsted] for their turnover.
 Say 25 members of staff have left – is that all down to random chance or have they all decided to leave because they’ve burned out?"

 Matthew Stevenson, a member of the data management review group, suggested that Ofsted should introduce a new teacher wellbeing judgement "on a trial basis to gauge the impact it has".

 Last week, Sam Freedman, an adviser to Michael Gove when he was education secretary, reached a similar conclusion.
 "Ofsted needs to go further and actively penalise schools that create unsustainable working conditions," the executive director of programmes at Teach First wrote in TES.